 - Distributions made under this law can be used to satisfy the donor’s required minimum distribution (RMD).
 However, qualified charitable distributions are not limited to the donor’s RMD.

 - Donors can choose to exclude the distribution from income on their federal tax return.
 If they do, they will not receive a charitable income tax deduction.

-To make a gift to Global Volunteers from an IRA, contact your IRA plan administrator and request a direct qualified charitable distribution from the IRA account to Global Volunteers, a 501(c)(3) organization.
+To make a gift to Global Volunteers or pay for your service program from an IRA, contact your IRA plan administrator and request a direct qualified charitable distribution from the IRA account to Global Volunteers, a 501(c)(3) organization.
 Our Tax ID number is 36-3352680.

 Mail the check to:

 St. Paul, MN 55117

 Please inform us of your gift when you complete this process.

 Information on this website is not intended as legal or tax advice.
 For information on how any gift may affect your tax situation, please consult with your professional advisor.